-The BEEP Profile of Developmental Goals and Curriculum Documentation serves as a guide for our curriculum by addressing goals and objectives in the following areas: planning skills and works habits; language development; social development; problem solving; physical development; perceptual development; language arts; mathematics; science; and creative representation.
+The BEEP Profile of Developmental Goals and Curriculum Documentation serves as a guide for our curriculum by addressing goals and objectives in the following areas: planning skills and works habits; language development; social physical development; development; problem solving; perceptual development; language arts; mathematics; science; and creative representation.
 Teachers plan activities and experiences that address goals and objectives in these areas.

 The progress children make toward goals and objectives is carefully documented throughout the year.
 All teachers, assistant teachers and aides record observations of children engaged in activities/projects as well as their interactions with others.
 They keep samples of children's work during the school year in order to compare and note progress.
-They use checklists, including the Profile of Goals and the Work Sampling System, to record skill development.
+They use checklists, including the Work Sampling System, to record skill development.
 The teachers gain input from the parents, and from the specialists who work in the classroom, concerning individual children's skills and progress.